PeterPierinakos/PeterPierinakos/README.md

 # Peter Pierinakos

-- Rust developer
+- Rust and TypeScript developer
-- Creator of Openchat project
+- Several Rust and personal projects
 - Lover of Free and Open Source
 - 1 year of general programming experience